-World Whisky Day is a global event one day a year that invites anyone and everyone to try a dram (or bottle!) of Whisky, the water of life.
-Large and small Whisky events will take place all across the World celebrating the great experience of drinking Whisky.
-Whether you’d like to attend an organised #WorldWhiskyDay event or you simply want to enjoy a bottle with your friends, we certainly encourage you to do so…responsibly of course!
+World Whisky Day is a global event one day a year that invites anyone and everyone to try a dram (or bottle!) of whisky, the water of life.
+Large and small Whisky events will take place all across the World, celebrating the great experience of drinking whisky.
+Whether you’d like to attend an organised #WorldWhiskyDay event or you want to enjoy a bottle with your friends, we certainly encourage you to do so.

 World Whisky Day – Saturday 19th May 2018

-#WorldWhiskyDay was created by Blair Bowman whilst studying in Aberdeen, Scotland as recently as 2012.
-The idea of the day is simply to encourage new and old whisky lovers to enjoy some great whiskies and embrace the drinking experience.
-Traditionally, Whisky is seen as an older gentleman’s tipple of choice but more and more bars and restaurants are embracing Whisky and are adding to their selection.
+#WorldWhiskyDay was created by Blair Bowman whilst studying in Aberdeen, Scotland, as recently as 2012.
+The idea of the day is to encourage new and old whisky lovers to enjoy some great whiskies and embrace the drinking experience.
+Traditionally, whisky is viewed as an older gentleman’s tipple of choice, but more and more bars and restaurants embrace whisky and add to their selection.

 When is #WorldWhiskyDay?